PengchaoHan/pengchao.han/research.md

 ---
-layout: page
+layout: base
+title: Research Interests
 ---
-# Research Interests

 ### Data-free knowledge distillation
 + Designed a new loss function for the generator to produce samples with high authenticity, class diversity,